Lawyers circle as Europeans eye new route to FX-rigging payouts

 They have set aside billions of dollars to cover civil lawsuits after U.S. and UK authorities described how traders gathered in chatrooms with names such as “The Cartel”.
 Seven lenders were fined around $10 billion and four banks have pleaded guilty to attempted market manipulation.

-Britain’s former “opt-in” regime for antitrust cases, where each claimant has to be individually identified, has inspired only one claim: a football kit price-fixing case won by consumer organisation ‘Which?’ a decade ago.
-It proved complex and costly to organise and few claimed the compensation won.
+Britain’s former “opt-in” regime for antitrust cases, where each claimant has to be individually identified, has inspired only one claim: a football kit price-fixing case won by consumer organization ‘Which?’ a decade ago.
+It proved complex and costly to organize and few claimed the compensation won.

 But if the new regime is successful, it could be expanded to allow class actions on grounds such as product liability and securities fraud.